Early Admission Pre-Nursing Communication Timeline

 Autumn progression

-1. If students fall below these standards they may be placed on University probation, face dismissal from the University and/or receive a warning about not meeting post-admissions requirements set by the College of Nursing.
+1. If students fall below these standards they may be placed on University probation, face dismissal from the University and/or receive a warning about not meeting progression standards set by the College of Nursing.

 2. This information will be sent by the advising team on behalf of college leadership.